 Dr. Peter Barras, Sevcon’s Vice President of Engineering, said: “This is an exciting, cutting edge project in a market sector that has great potential.
 We are already very active in the low carbon vehicle sector and the performance capabilities of our advance technology motor controllers are ideal for this sort of application.
 We are delighted to be bringing our automotive drivetrain engineering expertise to this project.

 Speaking about the award CGT’s General Manager for Emerging Business Sitaram Ganeshan said: “We are committed to developing innovative products that enable us to deliver attractive value propositions for our customers.
 The rising costs of magnets can have a significant impact on the cost of electric machines and this award provides an excellent platform to develop a new generation of electric motors to meet the challenges.
-It further reinforces our position as a technology leader in electric machines and our committment to provide innovative solutions to the industry.”
+It further reinforces our position as a technology leader in electric machines and our commitment to provide innovative solutions to the industry.”

 Newcastle University’s Professor Barrie Mecrow, who leads the University’s electric motor research, added: “We are delighted to have the opportunity to apply our research concepts in the electric vehicles sector.
 There is a tremendous opportunity for this consortium to make a real impact upon the electric vehicles of the future, combining low cost with highly efficient solutions.
 The consortium provides the ideal mix of leading motor and drive manufacturing experience with state of the art research capability.”